 Quantitative data produces a measurement of subjects’ characteristics and behavior, while qualitative research generates information on their meanings and practices.
 Thus, the methods you choose will reflect the type of evidence most appropriate to the questions you ask.
 If you wanted to look at the importance of race in an organization, a quantitative study might use information on the percentage of different races in the organization, what positions they hold, as well as survey results on people’s attitudes on race.
 This would measure the distribution of race and racial beliefs in the organization.
 A qualitative study would go about this differently, perhaps hanging around the office studying people’s interactions, or doing in-depth interviews with some of the subjects.
 The qualitative researcher would see how people act out their beliefs, and how these beliefs interact with the beliefs of others as well as the constraints of the organization.

-These distinctions are not just important if you have to collect your own data for your paper.
+Some sociologists favor qualitative over quantitative data, or vice versa, and it is perfectly reasonable to rely on only one method in your own work.
+However, since each method has its own strengths and weaknesses, combining methods can be a particularly effective way to bolster your argument.
+But these distinctions are not just important if you have to collect your own data for your paper.
 You also need to be aware of them even when you are relying on secondary sources for your research.
 In order to critically evaluate the research and data you are reading, you should have a good understanding of the strengths and weaknesses of the different methods.

 Given that social life is so complex, you need to have a point of entry into studying this world.
 In sociological jargon, you need a unit of analysis.
 The unit of analysis is exactly that: it is the unit that you have chosen to analyze in your study.
 Again, this is only a question of emphasis and focus, and not of precedence and importance.
 You will find a variety of units of analysis in sociological writing, ranging from the individual up to groups or organizations.
 You should choose yours based on the interests and theoretical assumptions driving your research.
 The unit of analysis will determine much of what will qualify as relevant evidence in your work.
 Thus you must not only clearly identify that unit, but also consistently use it throughout your paper.